-Research Interests I am broadly interested in the ecology of coastal habitats, primarily salt marshes and seagrass beds.
-My research focuses on how species interact to structure their environments and influence fundamental ecosystem processes.
+Research Interests: I am broadly interested in the restoration and conservation of coastal habitats, working primarily in salt marshes and seagrass beds.
+My research focuses on how species interact with and structure their environments and influence fundamental ecosystem processes.
 I use such basic ecological research to inform the restoration of damaged habitats.
 I earned a BS in Zoology at the University of Maryland, College Park, an MS in Biology at San Diego State, and a PhD in Biology at UCLA.
 I completed postdoctoral work at the University of North Carolina at Chapel Hill before beginning my faculty position at San Francisco State in 2004.
 In my lab at the EOS Center, we work mainly with vascular plants, macroalgae, and invertebrates as well as the water and sediments on and in which they live.
-Our work is mostly experimental, conducted in field, greenhouse, and outdoor mesocosm settings.
+Our work is mostly experimental, conducted in field, greenhouse, and outdoor mesocosm (tank or pot) settings.
 In the San Francisco Estuary, our research on eelgrass (Zostera marina) includes experimental evaluation of restoration techniques, long-term monitoring of eelgrass beds, and experiments to test abiotic and biotic influences.
-I am actively involved in several working groups to advance the science of restoration in an era of changing climate, with a focus on protecting shorelines, increasing carbon sequestration, and reducing ocean acidification.
+I am actively involved in multiple working groups to advance the science of restoration in an era of changing climate, with a focus on protecting shorelines, increasing carbon sequestration, and reducing ocean acidification.
 I am the lead scientist on several living shorelines projects, which restore habitats such as eelgrass and native oysters while evaluating their roles in shore protection.
-I am currently a team member in the Bay Area’s Resilient by Design Challenge and am co-project lead on a multi-year effort to restore eelgrass and assess the habitat for spawning herring following the Cosco Busan oil spill.
-In addition, I have current projects evaluating factors that influence spread of invasive species and the conservation and restoration of rare species, including an endangered plant (Suaeda californica) that may promote high tide refuge and shoreline resiliency with sea level rise.
+I recently contributed to Resilient by Design Bay Area Challenge and am co-project lead on a multi-year effort to restore eelgrass and assess the habitat for spawning herring following the Cosco Busan oil spill.
+In addition, my students and I have current projects evaluating factors that influence spread of invasive species and the conservation and restoration of rare species, including an endangered plant (Suaeda californica) that may promote high tide refuge and shoreline resiliency with sea level rise.
+I regularly teach courses in restoration ecology, wetlands ecology, and ecology of marine ecosystems.
+I am a fellow of the California Academy of Sciences and have recently been awarded the Coastal and Estuarine Research Federation William A. Niering Outstanding Educator Award and the San Francisco State University Distinguished Faculty Award for Excellence in Teaching.

 J. L. Murphy**, K. E. Boyer, and E. C. Carpenter.
 2017.
 Restoration of cordgrass salt marshes: limited effects of organic matter additions on nitrogen fixation.
 Wetlands. doi.org/10.1007/s13157-017-0973-6